googleapis/google-cloud-node/handwritten/pubsub/samples/README.md

 ### Publish Ordered Message

 Demonstrates how to publish messages to a topic with ordering.
-Please see "Listen for Ordered Messages" for the other side of this.
+Please see "Create Subscription With Ordering" for information on setting up a subscription that will receive the messages with proper ordering.

 View the [source code](https://github.com/googleapis/nodejs-pubsub/blob/master/samples/publishOrderedMessage.js).